RafalStopka/nodejs-recruitment-task/README.md

     ```
     If this data is empty or incorrect, you will get 401 error status as response
   2. POST /movies
-    1. Creates new movie.
+    I. Creates new movie.
 Basic users can create up to 5 movies per account.
 Premium users have no limits
-    2. You must provide additional parameter in the body:
+    II.
+You must provide additional parameter in the body:
     {
       ...
       title: title
     }
-    3. If the movie already exists, you will get 409 error status as response
+    III.
+If the movie already exists, you will get 409 error status as response
-    4. After succesfully adding a movie, you will get 200 status as response
+    IV.
+After succesfully adding a movie, you will get 200 status as response
   3. GET /movies
-    1. Returns all movies created by user.
+    I. Returns all movies created by user.
-    2. If you are authorized, you will get status 200 and array of object of following type
+    II.
+If you are authorized, you will get status 200 and array of object of following type
       ```
         {
             "id": 7,